Parents/Caregivers must notify the school and provide an explanation of a student absence by 9:00am on the day of the

 - Any student that arrives after 9:00am must present to the Junior or Senior Secondary School Student Services with a note, signed by the parent/caregivers, including the reason for lateness.
 This may be approved by the Head of Year.
 A "late pass" will be issued to the student prior to attending any class.

 - Non-approved notes or failure to present a note may result in disciplinary action.

-- Heads of Year will monitor late arrivals.
+- Head of Year will monitor late arrivals.
 Consistent late arrivals that impact engagement with school process may result in a disciplinary action.

 - The sign out note must specify the following: